Benzene Cancer Lawyer

 Get Help from a Benzene Leukemia Lawyer

 If you or a loved one has developed leukemia or another form of blood cell cancer due to workplace exposure to the petrochemical benzene, you may be entitled to financial compensation.
-Tell your story to the experienced benzene settlement attorneys of Craig Swapp & Associates by filling out our online form or by calling us at 1-800-404-9000.
+Tell your story to the experienced product liability attorneys of Craig Swapp & Associates by filling out our online form or by calling us at 1-800-404-9000.

 What Is Benzene, and How Does It Cause Leukemia and Other Blood Cell Cancers?